bcgov/repomountie/templates/why-topics.md

 That's in, you're done!!!

+### How to use

+Once topics are added, you can use them in GitHub's search.
+For example, enter something like `org:bcgov topic:citz` to find all the repos that belong to Citizens' Services.
+You can refine this search by adding key words specific to a subject you're interested in.
+To learn more about searching through repos check out [GitHub's doc on searching](https://help.github.com/en/github/searching-for-information-on-github/searching-for-repositories).

 ### Pro Tip 🤓

 - If your org is **not** in the list below, or the table contains errors, please create an issue [here](https://github.com/bcgov/repomountie/issues).